 Loan Servicing by Unified Mortgage Service, Inc. visit us at www.umsi.biz. or call us at (619)298-4990.

-We are Licensed by California Department of Real Estate, Real Estate Broker 01182001 and licensed through the Nationwide Mortgage Licensing System & Registry (NMLS) as NMLS 253301 and 253661.
+We are Licensed by California Bureau of Real Estate, Real Estate Broker 01182001 and licensed through the Nationwide Mortgage Licensing System & Registry (NMLS) as NMLS 253301 and 253661.